 Norway rats will also contaminate food, food prep areas, and food storage areas with their urine and feces.
 Once a rat finds a suitable food, they will keep returning until either the food runs out or they are stopped.

-Yes, Suburban can help to eliminate rats from your home or business through our residential or commercial pest control services.
-At Suburban, our technicians are professionally trained and certified; and they have the experience needed to inspect your property, find, and humanely remove Norway rats from your home or business.
+Suburban Exterminating will eliminate rats from your home or business through our Rodent Shield Protection.
+At Suburban, our technicians are professionally trained and certified.
+We inspect your property, find, and will remove Norway rats from your home or business.

-For more information about our rat control services for your home or business, call Suburban Exterminating today!
+For more information about our rat control services for your home or business, call Suburban Exterminating.